Is a home appraisal required for a mortgage loan in California? This is a common…

 Located in the San Francisco Bay Area, Bridgepoint Funding serves borrowers all across the Golden State.
 We work with various lenders, in order to offer a broad range of financing options to our customers.
 Some of those programs are fairly flexible, when it comes to credit scores and debt-related issues.

 Please contact us if you would like to find out if you qualify for a mortgage loan in California with your existing student loan debt.
-Our knowledgeable loan officers can review your financial situation and and let you know where you stand, in terms of financing.
+Our knowledgeable loan officers can review your financial situation and let you know where you stand, in terms of financing.